j3rrywan9/rust-study/docs/programming_rust.md

 }
 ```
 The type of `out` is `&mut dyn Write`, meaning "a mutable reference to any value that implements the `Write` trait."

+*Generics* are the other flavor of polymorphism in Rust.

 ### Using Traits